nastch2000/starter-academic/content/publication/tchouankem_dissertation/index.md

 ---
-title: "Impact of Buildings on Vehicle-to-Vehicle Communication at Urban Intersections"
+title: "Radio shadowing in vehicle-to-vehicle communication at urban intersections: a measurement and simulation-based evaluation"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here